jayjay0317/Hands-On-ML-Study/Chapter_04/README.md

 - Logistic regression is a special case of softmax regression for binary classification.
     - The logistic function is a special case of the softmax function when the number of classes is two.
+    - When there are just two classes, the cross entropy cost function is equivalent to the logistic regression cost function